sindresorhus/got/readme.md

 ### Got

-Typescript will automatically infer types for Got instances but in case you want to define something like dependencies you can use following: `Got`, `GotStream`, `ReturnStream`, `GotRequestMethod`, `GotReturn`
+Typescript will automatically infer types for Got instances but in case you want to define something like dependencies you can import available types directly from `got`

 ```ts
 import {GotRequestMethod} from 'got';